OCEANS IN SPACE

 Distance from Earth: 2.687 billion miles

 Because it orbits in the wrong direction around the planet compared to other moons, researchers believe Triton likely drifted in from a remote region of space known as the Kuiper Belt.
-Once captured by Saturn, the extreme tidal forces generated by the huge planet – combined with natural radiation in the moon’s core – might have generated a liquid ocean beneath the surface.
+Once in orbit around Neptune, the extreme tidal forces generated by the huge planet – combined with natural radiation in the moon’s core – might have generated a liquid ocean beneath the surface.
 It’s so far from the sun that it’s considered a less likely candidate for life, but a proposed mission named Trident could visit this distant moon the next time the planets align for a gravity assist manoeuvre, in about 14 or 15 years from now.

 “The story of oceans is the story of life.
 Oceans define our home planet, But more profound still, the story of our oceans envelops our home in a far larger context that reaches deep into the universe and places us in a rich family of ocean worlds that span our solar system and beyond”